adamsilver/fdpb/06-a-search-form.md

 ![Focus moved](./images/06/collapsible-search-form.png)

 We also need to update the state of the button by toggle the `aria-expanded` attribute to `true` so that it's reflected to screen reader users.
 Clicking the button for a second time, will hide the form and set `aria-expanded` back to `false`.

-The full code is available on the accompanying Github repository[^].

 ## Displaying Search Results